anhquoc1330-stack/n8n-content-pipeline/README.md

 ---

-Built and operated by **Canh Vu** — International Business, Foreign Trade University.
+Built and operated by **Vu Quoc Anh** — International Business, Foreign Trade University.

 No API keys, tokens or credentials are committed.
 The Gmail node's recipient is a placeholder; replace it before running.